melissalinkert/etc/README.md

-# etc
+# Miscellaneous tools and scripts

-Miscellaneous tools and scripts
+SlowDiff - compares two text files line by line, using minimal memory